lkannan/mcp/README.md

 ### 1. Clone or Download This Repository

 ### 2. Set Up Python Environment
-Open a terminal in the `mcp_learn` directory and run:
+Open a terminal in the `mcp` directory and run:

 ```sh
 python3 -m venv venv